lokinou/comfyui-better-flow/README.md

 ## Install

-Don't forget to remove the `comfyui-offload-models`, it only workds on the `.safetensor` models.
+Don't forget to remove the `comfyui-offload-models` (because it only works on the `.safetensor` models, and can be confusing).

 ### Via ComfyUI